RailsBarlow/RBT/rules.md

 require registration, and supports time zones.

 ######5.1.1 Scheduling deadline
-Matches must be scheduled before the following Wednesday at midnight.
+Matches must be scheduled at least 12 hours in advance.

 Teams are encouraged to begin negotiating the schedule early; delinquent scheduling must be brought to the attention of the staff before the